Reproducing subgroups of $Sp(2,\mathbb{R})$. Part I: algebraic classification: Preliminary results

 \begin{prop} The following are equivalent: \begin{itemize} \item[(i)] $\Sigma\rtimes H\in\cE$; \item[(ii)] $\Sigma^\perp\rtimes\!\,^t\!H\in\cE$. \end{itemize} \end{prop} \begin{proof} If $\sigma\in\Sigma$, $\tau\in\Sigma^\perp$ and $h\in H$, then

 Therefore $h^\dagger[\Sigma]=\Sigma$ if and only if $ (\!\,^th)^\dagger[\Sigma^\perp]=\Sigma^\perp$. \end{proof}

 The next proposition shows that conjugation via $g(0,h)\in MA$ maps $\cE$ into itself and, more precisely, that it preserves both the homogeneous and the normal factors.
 It also records that it preserves the subclass of reproducing groups.
-We use the notation $i_g$ for conjugation by $g$ within any group ${\mathcal G}$, that is